redet-G/storeManagment/README.md

 -Managing the issued properties that the store doesn't
  have:- this is important in a way that the issued pr-
- oducts can be managed easly.
+ oducts can be managed easily.

 -Recoding dispatched properties:- dispatched properties
  are products that have been sent to other departments.